Food Science Institute Academic Resource Center

 We are elated that the sponsorship was received just prior to the beginning of the Fall 2009 semester, thus allowing us to begin the full program a semester earlier than expected.
 The Institute has purchased multiple copies of various textbooks for the classes listed below and will have them available in the Food Science Institute office (216 Call Hall).
 These textbooks can be checked out by food science students on a daily basis between 7:30 AM-5:00 PM, or overnight if desired.
 You can drop by, get a library card for the Academic Resource Center, take the book to class, do your homework, have a group study session, and bring the book back to us before the end of the day or the next morning.
 Checkout will be on a first come/first served basis.

 The textbooks purchased are associated with general courses required in the undergraduate curriculum, and also because these tend to be some of the more expensive texts that students are required to purchase.
-According to Dr. Curtis Kastner, the courses selected are the non-food science required courses in the curriculum because most students elect to sell these books back at the end of each semester.
+The courses selected are the non-food science required courses in the curriculum because most students elect to sell these books back at the end of each semester.
 Textbooks from core food science courses are often kept by students for future professional reference.

-Dr. Randy Phebus, firstname.lastname@example.org, will serve as faculty coordinator of the program.
-Please feel free to contact him or Dr. Curtis Kastner, email@example.com, at any time with your thoughts and/or suggestions for furthering and improving this new student-based program.
+Dr. Randy Phebus, email@example.com, will serve as faculty coordinator of the program.
+Please feel free to contact him at any time with your thoughts and/or suggestions for furthering and improving this new student-based program.

-If you're taking one of these classes, we would love to see you and help you save some money!
+If you're taking one of these classes, let us help you save some money!
 Elsa Toburen, firstname.lastname@example.org in Call Hall 216 can help you out.

 BIOCH 521 - General Biochemistry